codenet/understanding-rust-vmm/virtio-block-devices.md

 A brief description of how block devices are implemented in [vmm-reference](https://github.com/codenet/vmm-reference)

 Currently, the Block device implemented in this file only uses the Memory Mapped Input/Output (MMIO).
 A block device is a part of more general virtual io devices present in the `vmm-reference`.
-It uses many [rust-vmm](https://github.com/rust-vmm) crates and traits such as `vm-vrtio` and `vm-device`.
+It uses many [rust-vmm](https://github.com/rust-vmm) crates and traits such as `vm-virtio` and `vm-device`.
 We will first see what is the structure of a block device, and then what all methods and traits this strcture implements.

 ## Structure